Federer, Nadal play to record crowd in Cape Town

 "It's an amazing crowd, an amazing stadium," said Nadal, who was making his first appearance in South Africa since playing in the country as a junior.

+"It's an unforgettable evening.
+We will probably never play again in an atmosphere such as this one," said Nadal.
+"I can't thank enough the people here in Cape Town.
+They came here and created an unforgettable atmosphere."

-Federer and Nadal played an exhibition doubles match with billionaire Bill Gates and talk show host Trevor Noah, a South African, while a ceremonial coin toss was performed by World Cup-winning Springbok rugby captain Siya Kolisi, who presented Federer with a Springbok jersey.
+Earlier in the day, Federer and his doubles partner billionaire Bill Gates beat Nadal and South-African born comedian Trevor Noah in a match with more flexible rules.

+The ceremonial coin toss was performed by World Cup-winning Springbok rugby captain Siya Kolisi, who presented Federer with a Springbok jersey.
+The coin used was a commemorative 20 Swiss Francs piece minted with Federer's face.
+He gave it to Kolisi.

+Other high-profile South African sports stars in attendance included former Springbok captains John Smit and Jean de Villiers as well as Olympic swimmer Ryk Neethling.

 The match is the sixth edition of the event organised by the Roger Federer Foundation and is the first to take place in Africa.